 Between Form and Content aims to bring to light the larger artistic and educational projects in which Lawrence, his wife Gwendolyn Knight Lawrence, and other BMC faculty members and students were engaged at the 1946 Summer Art Institute, projects never before previously revealed.
 In addition to Lawrence’s paintings, the exhibition will feature artworks by Gwendolyn Knight Lawrence, Josef and Anni Albers, Leo Amino, Jean Varda, Ruth Asawa, and Beaumont and Nancy Newhall.
 Another focal point of the show will be the partial recreation of an exhibition of Lawrence’s paintings displayed at BMC that summer.

 We also see commissioning new works inspired by Lawrence as an opportunity to expand the conversation around the artist’s historic and cultural relevance and the influence of his work on current creative practice.
 The exhibition is an amazing opportunity to fulfill our mission to expand the legacy of BMC by exploring how contemporary and performance art can participate in a dialogue with historic art.
-Three international working artists—animator/filmmaker Martha Coburn, composer/performer Tyondai Braxton, and music curator/writer Jace Clayton (DJ Rupture)—will expand pathways into Lawrence’s paintings.
+Four international working artists—animator/filmmaker Martha Colburn, composer/performer Tyondai Braxton, installation artist Grace Villamil, and writer and interdisciplinary artist Jace Clayton (DJ Rupture)—will expand pathways into Lawrence’s paintings.
 It will be the first time the museum has commissioned contemporary pieces for an exhibition (learn more about them below).

 “Both the historical and new media portions of this project will look at art, culture, and race and examine issues of equality that are vital to our national conversation today,” shares Dr. Caro, who is working closely with fellow Lawrence scholars and advocates, including representatives from the Jacob and Gwendolyn Knight Lawrence Foundation and the Josef and Anni Albers Foundation.
 Caro explains that the summer of 1946 was one of Lawrence’s first direct experiences with the Jim Crow South.
 Recent scholarship about Lawrence’s politically motivated works of the 1940s casts the BMC experience in a new light, underscoring the importance and timeliness of an exhibition focused on his summer spent in Western North Carolina.
 Stay tuned for more information.